PickNikRobotics/beta_moveit_website/jobs/jobs.md

                 </div>
                 <br>
                 <div class="perksDesc">
-                Boulder's prime location in the foothills of the Rocky Mountains gives you easy access to all your favorite outdoor activities.
+                Boulder's location in the foothills of the Rockies gives you easy access to all your favorite outdoor activities.
                 </div>
             </div>
         </div>